Dangerous goods which cannot be taken onto the aircraft

 The European Aviation Safety Agency recommends that operators:

 - Remind passengers and crew that Samsung Galaxy Note 7 devices should not be put inside the checked baggage.

 - While on board the aircraft, passengers and crew should keep the devices turned off and not charge them at any time.

 - Remind passengers of the need to immediately inform the cabin crew when a device is damaged, hot, produces smoke, is lost, or falls into the seat structure.

 - Ensure that staff responsible for cargo acceptance and processing is fully aware that damaged, recalled or potentially hazardous lithium batteries, including those contained in equipment and/or shipped with equipment, are forbidden to be transported by aircraft as cargo.

 Traditional batteries for personal equipment (MP3, watches, cameras etc.) must be fitted to equipment.
-Any spare batteries should be sealed in their retail packaging.
+Any spare batteries should be sealed in their retail packaging and be transported either on your person or in your carry on baggage.
 Small lithium batteries of up to 100Wh may be carried when fitted to equipment.
-There is no limit on the amount of spares an individual may take, but they MUST be on the person or in carry on baggage and secured from short circuit.
+You are limited to 20 spare batteries and they MUST be on the person or in carry on baggage and secured from short circuit.
 Lithium batteries for larger equipment such as laptops, power drills and camcorders are generally in the 100Wh to 160Wh range.
 These are allowed when fitted securely to the equipment but any spares MUST be carried on board the aircraft.
 A maximum of two spare batteries in this category is allowed.
 Larger lithium batteries (over 160Wh) are not permitted on Skybus aircraft.
 Damaged batteries of any size are not permitted.